ueberauth/ueberauth/README.md

 ## Customizing JSON Serializer

-Your json serializer can be configured depending on what you have installed in your application.
+Your JSON serializer can be configured depending on what you have installed in your application.
 Defaults to [Jason](https://github.com/michalmuskala/jason).

 ```elixir
 config :ueberauth, Ueberauth,